RevanMacQueen/revan-macqueen-website/content/authors/admin/_index.md

 Hello!
 I'm a masters student at the [Univeristy of Alberta Department of Computing Science](https://www.ualberta.ca/computing-science/index.html) and [Alberta Machine Intelligence Institute](https://www.amii.ca/) supervised by [James Wright](https://jrwright.info/).
 Previously, I completed my BSc in Honors Computing Science at the University of Alberta.

 Broadly, my research interests are algorithmic game theory and reinforcement learning.
-In particular, I'm interested in algorithms that learn how to interact in strategic settings through self-play and the equilibria systems of learning agents can converge to.
+In particular, I'm interested in algorithms that learn how to interact in strategic settings through self-play and the equilibria that systems of learning agents can converge to.